thomasabishop/eolas/Programming_Languages/Node/Architecture/Managing_environments.md

 ## Accessing the current environment

-To determine the current environment we can use the variable **`process.env.NODE_ENV`**.
-This works globally regardless of the kind of Node app we are building.
+To determine the current environment we can use the variable **`process.env.NODE_ENV`** from the [global process object](/Programming_Languages/Node/Architecture/Process_object.md).
+This works universally regardless of the kind of Node app we are building.

 If you have not manually set up your environments, **`process.env.NODE_ENV`** will return `undefined`.